-If you’re interested in applying for a place, please phone the Registrar to arrange a guided tour followed by a meeting with the Principal Educational Psychologist.
+If you’re interested in applying for a place, please phone the Registrar to arrange a guided tour followed by a meeting with the Headmaster.

 Fairley House School is registered with the Department for Education (DfE) as an independent special school for children with specific learning difficulties.
 The majority of children are dyslexic and/or dyspraxic.
 Children need to demonstrate at least average ability (IQ) on testing by an educational psychologist.
 Children usually have difficulties with literacy and/or numeracy.

 We are unable to accept children with social, emotional or behavioural difficulties, including children with hyperactivity caused by ADHD.
 We are not registered with the DfE to accept children on the autistic spectrum.